anay-p/mysql-for-termux/README.md

 ## Troubleshooting Errors
 1. If you get any errors during or after installation, type into the Termux terminal (after the '$' symbol): `cat logs.log` and submit a screenshot of the output.
-2. If you get the following error when you enter `setpass` or `mysql` into the terminal:
+2. If you get the following error when you enter `setpass` or `start-client` into the terminal:

    ```
    Error 2002 (HY000): Can't connect to local MySQL server through the socket '/data/data/com.termux/files/usr/tmp/mysqld.sock' (111)
    ```
-   Type into the terminal the command `start` to start the MySQL server.
+   Type into the terminal the command `start-server` to start the MySQL server.
 You should get the output: "MySQL server started".
-Now try using `setpass` / `mysql` again and everything should work normally.
+Now try using `setpass` / `start-client` again and everything should work normally.
-   If you are still getting errors, then run the command `cat logs.log` and submit a screenshot of the output.
+   If you are still getting errors anyway, then run the command `cat logs.log` and submit a screenshot of the output.